noahrichards213/Interactive-chessboard/README.md

 # Interactive chessboard

-Chessboard for beginners that lights up the available moves for the players during the game.
+LED-Guided Smart Chessboard

-Senses placing, removing and capturing pieces vai hall effect sensors, whose data is read by a RP2040, which is programmed to play chess and store legal moves, to be displayed on LEDS
+An interactive, LED-guided smart chessboard designed for beginners.
+The board uses magnetic piece tracking via Hall effect sensors, provides real-time visual move guidance through an integrated LED matrix, all run by a chess engine powered by an ESP32.